/ HALion Developer Resource / HALion Script / Getting Started /

 Internal Script Editor

 Depending on the code example, you usually have to play a note or send a MIDI controller to get a sound or output message from the script.
-Typically, the description of the feature and the comments in the code will give you enough hints for what to do.
-In the above example, onNote prints the note ID, the MIDI note number and the MIDI velocity, each time you play a note.
+Typically, the description of the feature and the comments in the code will give you enough hints on what to do.
+In the example above, onNote prints the note ID, the MIDI note number and the MIDI velocity each time you play a note.

 Script Output Messages